 - Try to eat 2-3 hours prior to bedtime, and never eat after dinner

-- Use a smaller plate – subtle trick to get you eating less
+- Use a smaller plate – it’s a clever, subtle trick to get you eating less

 - Have more protein at breakfast than at dinner

 Adequate amounts of leptin will encourage the body’s metabolism to speed up.
 Too little, and the body will flip into ‘famine’ mode, slow the metabolic rate and plan to store more fat.
-Although some people do have a fairly good leptinometer, they will over-ride this and continue eating for various reasons, and this will eventually cause it to malfunction.
+Although some people do have a fairly good “leptinmeter”, they will override this and continue eating for various reasons, eventually causing it to malfunction.
 Sadly the way society is programmed, food is there to be eaten anytime you like, and as much as you like without restraint.
 Now you know better.

 Did You Know?